awlsring/terraform-provider-proxmox/docs/data-sources/virtual_machines.md

 <a id="nestedatt--virtual_machines--network_interfaces"></a>
 ### Nested Schema for `virtual_machines.network_interfaces`

-Optional:
+Read-Only:

+- `bridge` (String) The bridge the network interface is on.
 - `enabled` (Boolean) Whether the network interface is enabled.
 - `mac_address` (String) The MAC address of the network interface.
 - `model` (String) The model of the network interface.
 - `mtu` (Number) The MTU of the network interface.
 Only valid for virtio.
+- `position` (Number) The position of the network interface in the VM as an int.
+Used to determine the interface name (net0, net1, etc).
 - `rate_limit` (Number) The rate limit of the network interface in megabytes per second.
 - `use_firewall` (Boolean) Whether the firewall for the network interface is enabled.
 - `vlan` (Number) The VLAN tag of the network interface.

-Read-Only:

-- `bridge` (String) The bridge the network interface is on.
-- `position` (Number) The position of the network interface in the VM as an int.
-Used to determine the interface name (net0, net1, etc).

 <a id="nestedatt--virtual_machines--pci_devices"></a>
 ### Nested Schema for `virtual_machines.pci_devices`

-Optional:
+Read-Only:

+- `id` (String) The device ID of the PCI device.
 - `mdev` (String) The mediated device name.
+- `name` (String) The device name of the PCI device.
 - `pcie` (Boolean) Whether the PCI device is PCIe.
 - `primary_gpu` (Boolean) Whether the PCI device is the primary GPU.
 - `rom_file` (String) The relative path to the ROM for the device.
 - `rombar` (Boolean) Make the firmware room visible to the VM.

-Read-Only:

-- `id` (String) The device ID of the PCI device.
-- `name` (String) The device name of the PCI device.